 Citizen journalists in particular can find an easy and free platform for their work in social media.
 These initiatives are important because without government censorship, they are very accessible to the larger parts of the population.

 Many studies state that peacebuilding can be promoted even better if the medium that is used changes(2)(3).
 Journalistic traditions of the West focus on writing and filming, but it is not easy for everyone to have access to sufficient education or technology in many (post-) conflict contexts.
 This is why artistic expressions through journalism can be a good way of adding to the peacebuilding process.

-Doing this means, first, to see which issues are often addressed by local journalists.
-Every conflict situation is unique, and certain actors or events will be addressed predominantly while other conflicts or non-conflict related topics are largely ignored.
-Fostering journalistic capabilities means not only reduce biases but also show local journalists more options for expressing themselves.
-New formats of writing and filming are taught, for example.
-Op-eds are rare in conflict situations but crucial in peacebuilding processes.
+Doing this means seeing which issues are often addressed by local journalists.
+Every conflict situation is unique, and certain actors or events will be addressed predominantly, while other conflicts or non-conflict related topics are largely ignored.
+Fostering journalistic capabilities will not only reduce biases, but also show local journalists more options for expressing themselves.
+New formats of writing and filming are taught.
+Op-eds are rare in conflict situations but crucial in peace-building processes.
 Expanding the scope of journalism can enable it to become a proper tool for local opinions.
+Journalistic training includes:

 - Peace Journalism Training

 - Ensuring Safety of media workers: